CrAL Project Leaflet

 Special emphasis is put on the structure of the blended course for teachers and trainers, where the instructional design model is explained.
 The methodology “Creative Audiovisual Writing and Reading” is also provided.
 Ten modules grouped in four sections are defined.
 The learning outcomes, learning materials and assignments are detailed.
 The document includes a proposed schedule for carrying out the face-to-face training activities.

-The main learning outcomes of the Creative Audiovisual Lab will have an impact on both teacher and students.
+The main learning outcomes of the Creative Audiovisual Lab have an impact on both teacher and students.

-• Improved or acquired digital skills
+• Improve or acquired digital skills

 • become active players in the production of media content on selected topics